United sorry for falsely accusing gay father of fondling his child

 Kenneth Padowitz, a Florida-based attorney representing the Amador-Batten family, told CNN he was considering filing a lawsuit against United over the incident.

 "He felt absolutely mortified.
 He was humiliated in front of his son," Padowitz said.
 "This is just outrageous conduct.
-It's not okay, and the flying public is sick and tired of being treated like this by airlines."
+It's not OK, and the flying public is sick and tired of being treated like this by airlines."

 Padowitz added that gay parents more often have to deal with these types of accusations.